mhalbritter/graal-native-image-analysis/README.md

 ```

 The images are of the same size, as the generated reflection code from Graal for 100
-methods (100 classes with 1 method each) isn't that much compared the base infrastructure
+methods (100 classes with 1 constructor and 1 method each) isn't that much compared the
-which is included in every executable.
+base infrastructure which is included in every executable.

 ### no-reflection and no-reflection-many-classes

-Question: Why are the two executables nearly the same size (11,91 MB vs 11,98 MB)?
+Question: Why are the two executables nearly the same size (11,91 MB vs 11,98 MB), even if
+one contains 2 classes with 1 method each and the other contains 101 classes with 1 method
+each?

 `no-reflection`: